shandiya/feathers/README.md

 feather
 ================

-This package contains a selection of colour palettes inspired by the plumage of Australian birds.
+This package contains colour palettes inspired by the plumage of Australian birds.
+For species exhibiting sexual dimorphism (i.e. males and females look different), I have used female colours.
+Research on birds has historically been biased towards males, and the choice to use female colours in this package is my way of highlighting the often-overlooked beauty of female birds.

 ## Installation